zaproxy/zap-media-resources/subtitles/ZAP Chat/README.md

 ## Generate .srt file from the audio file

-For Whisper to work at all, there must be <b>no spaces</b> in the file name of the audio file.
+For Whisper to work at all, there must be **no spaces** in the file name of the audio file.

 Here is an example - the language is important if you know which language is used in the audio file - otherwise omit this entry and it will be recognized automatically.
 For the model, please note that you should use the one that does not exceed the VRAM of the graphics card.
 Always use the largest possible model for you.
 For everything else, please refer to Whisper's instructions.